 The bulb is the easiest part for most owners to work with because it can be chopped into small pieces.
 The fronds can be used more like a garnish, and the seeds can be used in very small amounts.

-What you do not want to do is assume that because the plant is safe, every fennel-based product is safe.
+What you do not want to do is assume that because the plant is safe, every fennel-based product is lower-risk.
 Concentrated oils and extracts are a different category entirely.

 Whole-food fennel is the safer lane.